Tejas Express

-The Tejas Express is a semi-high speed fully air-conditioned train introduced by Indian Railways.
+The Tejas Express is a semi-high speed fully air-conditioned train introduced by Indian Railways to connect major cities within a short time, skipping most of the stops, completing the journey before night.
 It features modern onboard facilities with doors which are operated automatically.
 Tejas means "sharpness", "lustre", or "brilliance" in many Indian languages.
 It is one of 3 semi-high speed trains running in India, the others being the Vande Bharat Express and the Gatimaan Express.

 History

 The inaugural run of Tejas Express was on 24 May 2017 from Chhatrapati Shivaji Terminus, Maharashtra to Karmali, Goa.
 It covered 552 km in 8 hours and 30 minutes.
 On 1 March 2019, the second Tejas Express of the country was flagged off between Chennai Egmore and Madurai Junction by Prime Minister Narendra Modi.
 It covered 497 km in 6 hours and 30 minutes.

 The Lucknow – New Delhi route (currently running) has been included in the current Trains at Glance, the official train time-table booklet, with "Date of Introduction to be declared" condition.
 At the same time news websites have quoted railway officials saying a hold of three years.
 Meanwhile, the train service which was expected to be launched on Mumbai – Surat and New Delhi- Jalandhar route has also been put on hold.

 Lucknow – New Delhi Tejas Express, which was inaugurated on 4 October 2019, is India's first train operated by private operators, IRCTC, a subsidiary of Indian Railways.

 The Ahmedabad – Mumbai Tejas express, also operated by IRCTC, was inaugurated on 17 January 2020.